simonegiancola09/probit_bayesian_MCMC/README.md

 * Marchetti Simone

 ### Main Files:
-* compt_stat_script.ipynb: Jupyter notebook with main functions' calls and plots
+* `compt_stat_script.ipynb`: Jupyter notebook with main functions' calls and plots
-* report.pdf: theoretical introduction to the topic, analysis of the results, explanation of the procedures to implement the two algorithms
+* `report.pdf`: theoretical introduction to the topic, analysis of the results, explanation of the procedures to implement the two algorithms

 ### Theoretical Knowledge and Techniques used
 * Linear Algebra